Ranxin2023/NLP_Demo/readme.md

 Natural Language Processing (NLP) is a subfield of Artificial Intelligence that focuses on the interaction between computers and human language.
 It enables machines to understand, interpret, and generate natural language in a way that is meaningful.
 NLP encompasses tasks such as translation, sentiment analysis, question answering, and more.

 ### 2. What are the main challenges in NLP?
+The complexity and variety of human language create numerous difficult problems for the study of Natural Language Processing (NLP).
+The primary challenges in NLP are as follows:
+#### Challenge 1: **Semantics and Meaning**:
+- Example: "He saw a bat in the dark."
+    - **Why it’s hard**: The word **"bat"** can mean an **animal** or a **sports object**.
+Determining which meaning is correct requires understanding the **context**.
+    - **What we do**: We use spaCy to analyze each token’s **part of speech (POS)** and lemma to explore how it processes such ambiguity.
+#### Challenge 2: Ambiguity (Lexical & Syntactic)
+- Example: "She couldn't bear the pain."

+    - **Why it’s hard**: The word "bear" could mean endure or refer to the animal.
+Without context, it's ambiguous.
+    - **What we do**: Use TextBlob to extract sentiment, showing how ambiguity can influence interpretation.
+    - **Real-world impact**: Ambiguity can mislead **emotion analysis**, **translation**, and **recommendation systems**.

+#### Challenge 3: Contextual Understanding (Coreference Resolution)
+- Example: "Alex told Jordan that he would win."

+    - **Why it’s hard**: Who does **"he"** refer to—Alex or Jordan?
+This is called a coreference problem.
+    - **What we do**: Analyze dependency parsing with spaCy to show how it tracks grammatical relationships—but note that spaCy doesn't resolve coreferences by default.
+    - **Real-world impact**: Coreference errors can break summarization, QA systems, or AI assistants.
+        - Coreference occurs when multiple expressions (words or phrases) in a text refer to the same real-world entity.
+        - 🔍 Simple Example:
+        “Emma went to the store.
+She bought apples.”
+        - Here, “She” refers to “Emma”.
+This is a coreference relationship.

+### Challenge 4: Language Diversity
+- Example: `"मैं घर जा रहा हूँ।"` (Hindi for “I am going home.”)
+    - **Why it’s hard**: Most NLP models are trained on English.
+When given non-English input, models often fail.
+    - **What we do**: Feed a Hindi sentence to spaCy's English model and show it fails to assign meaningful POS tags.
+    - **Real-world impact**: Lack of multilingual support limits accessibility of NLP tools for non-English speakers.

+### Challenge 5: Data Limitations and Bias
+- Example: `"The nurse helped the doctor because she was tired."`

+    - **Why it’s hard**: NLP systems often learn societal biases from training data (e.g., assuming "nurse" = female).

+    - **What we do**: Show the dependency parse and discuss how gender pronouns often reinforce stereotypes in text understanding.
+    - **Real-world impact**: Bias can lead to unethical outputs in tasks like resume screening, chatbots, and search.

 ### 3. Tokenization in NLP
 #### 3.1   What is a Token?